3d-printing-canada/Ender-3-BL-Touch-Installation/README.md

 2) Go to Tools > Boards > Boards Manager.
 Search for "Sanguino", then install the latest version.
 3) Under Tools, select Boards > Sanguino.
 Then select Processor > ATmega1284 or ATmega1284P (16 MHz).
 Finally, select Programmer > Arduino as ISP.
 4) Select Tools > Burn Bootloader.
 If the process is successful you will get no errors.

+## Flashing Marlin

+Marlin is the software that runs our 3D Printer.
+Luckily, we have provided a pre-compiled version for you so you don't have to mess with the code - just upload!

+1) Plug your Ender-3 into your USB port.
+2)